Itera/rust-raytracer-workshop/README.md

 * Run the `cargo run --bin image` command and check out your image.
 Hopefully you will have a `Sphere` that closely resembles the earth as seen from space.

+## Bonus step 7 - Light sources

+In this step we will add point light sources to our ray tracer.

+The lightning model we will approximate is based on the Phong shading model.
+This model divides light into the following categories:
+ - Ambient lightning
+ - Indirect lightning (reflection and refraction)
+ - Direct lightning

+**Step 7.1**

+The first thing we want to do is to add a new type for light sources.
+Add the `struct PointLight` to `scene.rs`, give it a `origin: Vec3`, a `color: Color` and a `new` constructor method.
+We also want to add a `Vec<PointLight>` to the `Scene` struct.

+Next we want to add a list of lights to our Scene object in `image.rs`.
+For example we place it at `Vec3::new(0.5, 2.0, -0.4)`.
+Use the `vec!` macro to create the list as the second argument to the Scene `new` function.

+**Verification step:**
+* Run the `cargo check` command and fix all compilation errors due to the added parameter to `Scene::new`.
+  You will also need to add the `PointLight` type to the `use` `prelude` in `lib.r|s`.

+**Step 7.2**

+Lets replace the indirect lightning, calculated by the `trace_ray_in_scene` recursive call with our new shading model.
+The shading model will combine the ambient (a constant gray color), the indirect color (our `trace_ray_in_scene`) and a new direct lighting.
+These three factors should be combined in manner depending on the material.
+A suggestion is

+Reflective/Refractive: only indirect lightning

+Other objects: 75% direct, 20% indirect, 5% ambient

+Add a new function `compute_direct_lighting(&Intersection, &Scene) -> Color` to `lib.rs`.

+This function is now called each time the ray hits an object.
+And we want to calculate the direct light contribution from each of the light sources to this point.
+We do this by iterating through all light sources in the scene and checking whether or not the light source illuminates the object.
+This is checked by trying to find a object between the object and the light source.
+If there exists such and object, then the direct light value is black, if no such object is found, then the direct light equals the color of the light source (1).

+To search for an object between the intersection and the light source do the following:
+1. create a ray from the intersection to the light source
+2. ask the scene if the ray intersects anything
+3. if nothing is found, or the found object is behind the light source, then the light source hits the object

+hint: add a small portion of the normal from the object to the origin of ray, this fixes a problem where the ray will hit the object itself.

 ## Looking Further
 Our ray tracer is done for now, but that does not mean that we are done with cool things.
 There are a number of things you can do with this ray tracer as a starting point: